myflyingbox/ruby-lce/README.md

 ### Getting the tracking informations

-    # And then, we can get the trakcing events by parcels
+    # And then, we can get the tracking events by parcels
     order.tracking

 ## Contributing